-Now, building on the success of UNCG's ten Atlantic World Conferences in eleven years and its many ongoing Atlantic World initiatives, and supported by UNCG’s Provost, Vice Chancellor for Research and Economic Development, and the Dean of the College, the Atlantic World Research Network provides leadership in circumatlantic studies not only at UNCG and around our region, but around the Atlantic Rim and beyond.
-Celebrating UNCG’s membership in The Folger Institute on Capitol Hill and our work with the English-Speaking Union in Manhattan, this interdisciplinary network embraces and fosters Atlantic World research, teaching, and creative work across campus—in the Humanities, Arts, Sciences, and Social Sciences, and across the Academic Units: in the Schools of Business, Education, Health and Human Performance, Human Environmental Sciences, Music and Nursing, and in the Library and the Lloyd International Honors College.
-From sponsored speakers, lunchtime colloquia, and curricular development to graduate student research awards, publications, grant-writing, readings and exhibitions, and international conferences both here and abroad, this new Network brings the Atlantic World home to UNCG, and UNCG around the world.
+Now, building on the success of more than a dozen Atlantic World Conferences and our many ongoing Atlantic World initiatives, and supported by UNCG’s Vice Chancellor for Research and Engagement and the Dean of the College of Arts and Sciences, the Atlantic World Research Network provides leadership in circum-Atlantic studies not only at UNCG and around our region, but around the Atlantic Rim and beyond.
+Celebrating UNCG’s consortium memberships in The Folger Institute on Capitol Hill in Washington and The American Shakespeare Center in Virginia, as well as our work with the international George Herbert Society, this interdisciplinary network embraces and fosters Atlantic World research, teaching, and creative work.
+First we reach across campus—in the Humanities, Arts, Sciences, and Social Sciences, and across the Academic Units: in the Schools of Business, Education, Health and Human Performance, Human Environmental Sciences, Nanoscience and Nanoengineering, and Nursing, the College of Visual and Performing Arts, and in the Library and the Lloyd International Honors College.
+And through our sponsored speakers, lunchtime colloquia, and curricular development, our graduate student research grants, publications, grant-writing, readings and exhibitions, and international conferences we reach across our community, state, region, and nation; and ultimately across the seas, bringing the Atlantic World home to UNCG, and UNCG around the world.